UMLCloudComputing/photosky-activity/docs/web_docs/Part 1: AWS Infrastructure and Backend/4-implementing-aws-cdk-stack.md

    )
    ```

    This creates an API Gateway that proxies all requests to our Lambda function.
-It also sets up CORS to allow requests from any origin.
+It also sets up CORS to allow requests from any origin.<br/>
+   CORS stands for Cross-Origin Resource Sharing.
+It enables our backend to accept uploads of pictures from our client and process downloads from the cloud itself.

 5. Now, let's create our S3 bucket: